pewsheen/hajimaku/README.md

 # Hajimaku

+**>> WORK IN PROGESS <<**

 For language learning purposes.
 Simple real-time transcript Chrome extension for YouTube live stream.
-Hajimaru Hajimaru!!
+Hajimaru Hajimaru 🦆🦆🦆 !!

-`Support Japanese only.`
+`Currently support Japanese only.`

-This project is using `SpeechRecognition` WebAPI to recognize and transcribe, which means it's using your operating system's recognition feature.
+Inspired by [jimakuChan](https://github.com/sayonari/jimakuChan).
+This project use `SpeechRecognition` WebAPI to recognize and transcribe, which means it's using your operating system's recognition feature.

 ### Requirements: